 RFP revenue and win rates dropped this year.
 But trends indicate this is due to more teams accurately tracking performance.

 Companies are winning fewer RFPs than in prior years—mirroring the slight decline in participation rate.
-This could be a sign of the industry becoming more competitive, as proposal teams have also increased their use of dedicated tools (like RFP software) over the past three years.
+This could be a sign of the industry becoming more competitive, as proposal teams have also increased their use of dedicated tools (like RFP or RFI software) over the past three years.
 But performance and metric tracking has also improved, so it’s likely that RFP win/loss analysis is actually becoming more accurate.